mime108/Fit-Roaster/README.md

-# FitRoast –  Outfit Roaster & Style Suggestion Agent
+# Outfit Roaster - Visual AI Outfit Judge

-FitRoast is a fun Visual AI agent that analyzes outfit images, roasts bad fashion choices, and suggests better styling using Gemini Vision.
+Outfit Roaster is a fun Visual AI agent that analyzes outfit photos, roasts bad fashion choices, gives a rating, and suggests improvements using Gemini Vision.
-Built for the **Agents World: Visual AI Hackathon**, this project demonstrates how multimodal AI and FiftyOne plugins can be used to create a creative vision agent workflow.
+Built for the **Agents World: Visual AI Hackathon**, this project demonstrates how multimodal AI and FiftyOne plugins can be used to create a visual AI workflow.

 ##  What it does

 1. User uploads an outfit image through the frontend
 2. Gemini Vision analyzes the image
-3. The agent generates:
+3. The system generates:
-   - Funny roast
+   - Roast
    - Rating
-   - Style feedback
+   - Suggestions
-   - Suggested outfit improvements (in text)
-4. The result is shown to the user
+4. Results are shown in the frontend
-5. The same image can be inspected using FiftyOne plugins
+5. Image and metadata are saved to FiftyOne automatically
+6. Plugins are used to inspect and analyze results

-This creates a complete
+This creates a workflow:

-Vision Agent → Roast → Suggest → Inspect workflow
+Frontend → Gemini → Roast & Rating → Save → FiftyOne → Plugins

-##  Hackathon Requirements Covered

-- Working Visual AI prototype
-- Vision agent concept
-- Demo using FiftyOne plugins
-- Fun / creative hack
-- Multimodal AI workflow

-Bonus:
-- Frontend + Gemini + FiftyOne integration

 ## Agent Concept

-FitRoast is a fashion vision agent that can:

-- Understand outfit images
-- Critique styling
-- Suggest better outfit combinations
+Outfit Roaster works like a visual AI agent.

+- Receives an image
+- Understands clothing and style
-- Provide humorous feedback
+- Generates feedback automatically
+- Suggests improvements in text
+- Stores results as structured data
-- Inspect results using FiftyOne
+- Allows visual inspection using FiftyOne

-Instead of manually reviewing outfits, the agent automates the process using visual AI.
+Along with generating roast, rating, and outfit improvement suggestions in text, each result is automatically stored in FiftyOne as part of a visual dataset.

+Instead of just returning text, every analyzed outfit becomes part of a searchable visual collection.

 ## 🛠 Tech Stack

 - Python
+- Streamlit (frontend)
-- Gemini Vision API
+- Gemini API
 - FiftyOne
 - FiftyOne Plugins
-- Frontend (image upload UI)
 - dotenv

 ## Project Structure

-FitRoast/
+OutfitRoaster/
 │
-├── frontend/
+├── app.py
-├── backend/
+├── agent.py
 ├── images/
-├── agent.py
 ├── .env
 ├── README.md